 I'm a retired Chief Petty Officer.
 I've been participating in SETIathome since 1999.
 I started with an x386 running Windows 3.1, and have worked my up to my current AMD Vishera 8-cpu running Windows 10.
 I have been somewhat computer literate since the late 70's, and have been interested in scientific research since watching Apollo XI land!

-Today, December 17th 2011 marks 11 years, 7 months, and a day(give or take) that computers belonging to me have been running some version of SETI@Home.
-As of 1900 hours(PST) I have accumulated 999,356 credit, along with 2929 "classic" workunits.
+Today, December 04, 2016 marks 16 years and change that computers belonging to me have been running some version of SETI@Home.
+I have accumulated nearly 4 million credits, along with 2929 "classic" workunits.
 Not too bad for a solo!!

 SETIathome is a great search for the answer to a fundamental question.
 That question WILL be answered eventually.